 Here, Barbara decides to become a Bat to try and save her friend, and then creates the costume.
 That’s pretty cool, and it reminds me of Barbara’s introduction on the Adam West show.
 Both times, there was no circumstance thrown at her while she was in costume.
 It was just Barbara being awesome.

 Like a lot of things on The Batman, Babs’ big coming-out party hasn’t aged flawlessly, but I have to give the writers credit for at least one thing: they did not short-change her in the enemy department.
 Sidekicks, especially in a franchise as villain-driven as Batman, are easy to write off when so few of them have worthwhile enemies of their own – hell, the closest thing Babs had in the comics was Killer fucking Moth–

 I think you mean the greatest villain in all of comics.

 Baaah.
-Anyways, the Adam West show mitigated this by spotting her Penguin (who was still a rather big deal back then), but The Batman one-upped ’em with…
+Anyways, the Adam West show mitigated this by spotting her Penguin (supposedly the writers’ favorite), but The Batman saw and raised with…

 Y’know what, why don’t we let the lady introduce herself?